gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2022-04/index.md

  - However, you do need to bump the provider when upgrading.
 Read on.

 Modules calling `s3-static-website` and `s3-cloudfront` have to bump the provider to at least 3.75.0 (`&gt;= 3.75.0`).
 You will need to rerun `apply` to add the new S3 bucket resources created by the AWS 4.x provider.
 Note that because `s3-static-website` and `s3-cloudfront` now require a minimum AWS provider version of `3.75.0`, you will need to run `terraform init` with `-upgrade` to pull the new provider version.
-See [HashiCorp's guide on upgrading providers](https://www.terraform.io/language/files/dependency-lock#new-version-of-an-existing-provider) for more details.
+See [HashiCorp&apos;s guide on upgrading providers](https://www.terraform.io/language/files/dependency-lock#new-version-of-an-existing-provider) for more details.

 - [Bump dependency terraform-aws-security to v0.63.1](https://github.com/gruntwork-io/terraform-aws-static-assets/pull/94)